-We work with Smart Currency Exchange who can give you a good exchange rate for your purchase and whom we have known for years.
+We work with various currency dealers who can give you a good exchange rate for your purchase and whom we have known for years.
 We will normally receive a commission for introducing them to you.
 This does not cost you anything more as they are simply paying us part of what they make.
 This commission is costed into our overall charges for providing our services.

 Powers of attorney

 A Power of Attorney is a document which allows somebody to do something on your behalf.